 Tip 5: Beware the Price of Convenience

 I admit, cup noodles are a guilty pleasure of mine, but the packets of instant noodles are another story.
-Although cup noodles include something resembling vegetables that reconstitute when the noodles are prepared, packet noodles offer only a pouch of MSG-flavored salt and a brick of noodles that always seem to cook up feeling like glob of mush.
-The real sin however, is the price.
-For the price of a flat of "top ramen", a discerning shopper could purchase dried pasta, bouillon, and Mrs. Dash, and make their own, better substitute.
+Although cup noodles include something resembling vegetables that reconstitute when the noodles are prepared, packet noodles offer only a pouch of MSG-flavored salt and a brick of noodles that always seem to cook up feeling like a glob of mush.
+The real sin, however, is the price.
+For the price of a flat of "top ramen," a discerning shopper could purchase dried pasta, bouillon, and Mrs. Dash and make their own, better substitute.

 Tip 6: Frozen Vegetables

 When you are counting pennies, fresh produce is often a luxury you can't afford.
-Frozen produce on the other hand is not only cheaper, it has a longer shelf life and is often more nutritious!
+Frozen produce, on the other hand, is not only cheaper but also has a longer shelf life and is often more nutritious!
 Spend a little extra to buy in bulk, use what you need as you need it, and then pin the bag closed and return it to the freezer until it's needed again.

-Green beans, peas, corn, leafy greens, broccoli, brussel sprouts, and vegetable medleys can be purchased frozen and added to recipes as-needed, whether it's cooking up a side to go with the main dish, or sprinkling some peas and carrots on top of a bowl of rice.
-Additionally, frozen fruit is also often available cheaper than fresh, and can be used to make inexpensive smoothies, shakes, and desserts at home.
+Green beans, peas, corn, leafy greens, broccoli, Brussels sprouts, and vegetable medleys can be purchased frozen and added to recipes as needed, whether it's cooking up a side to go with the main dish or sprinkling some peas and carrots on top of a bowl of rice.
+Additionally, frozen fruit is also often available cheaper than fresh and can be used to make inexpensive smoothies, shakes, and desserts at home.